Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 #### 1. Create an EC2 instance
 First, click [here](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=ADF-Snowflake&templateURL=https://snowflake-corp-se-workshop.s3.us-west-1.amazonaws.com/VHOL_Snowflake_KDF/kdf-bastion.json)
-to launch an EC2 instance(jumphost).
+to launch an EC2 instance(jumphost) with Cloudformation.
 Note the default AWS region is `us-west-2 (Oregon)`, at the time of writing this quickstart, three regions are available for this integration preview: `us-east-1`, `us-west-2`, and `eu-west-1`.

 For `Subnet1`, in the drop-down menu, pick an existing subnet, it can be either public or private subnets depending on the network layout of your VPC.